-4.1.
-Stable Storage Issues
+4.1 Stable Storage Issues

 Storages exist en route to destinations but decisions need to be made regarding when and where to store an event and also on the number of replications that we intend to have for any given event.
 Events can be forwarded to clients only after they have been written to stable storage.
 The greater the number of stable storage hops en route to delivery to a client, the greater the latency in delivering the event to that client.
+In section 4.1.1 we discuss the replication scheme for our system, and the process of adding stable storage swithin a sub-system.
+Section 4.2 describes the need for epochs, the assigning of epochs and the storage scheme for events.
+Section 4.2.4 describes the guaranteed delivery of events to all units within the subsystem.
+Finally in section 4.2.6 we describe the recovery scheme for roaming clients or clients connecting back after a prolonged disconnect.